srs328/prl_project/notes/Pipeline_Notes.md

 Right now I want to do a proper audit and am open to a deep refactor if warranted.
 I wonder if my code is spread out over too many modules in certain circumstances.

 - [ ] Be more convenient to compare metrics between experimwents, after radiomic classification, and play around in notebooks
+- [ ] Port code from `notebooks/save_final_prl_seg.ipynb` for saving final segmentations for visual inspection, but only after I've done any important refactoring that will make my life easier down the line
+- [ ] Conceptually, I want to understand why classification based on deep learning segmentation from roi_train2_t1 (ie roi_train2_t1/run1) is performing much worse compared to roi_train2/stage6_sweep_dicece_wts/run1

 ## Project Structure